teachingaway/teachingaway.github.io/pages/patent-basics.md

 * **Invention Disclosure**.
 The inventor fills out a detailed "invention disclosure form" describing the new technology.
 It's often helpful to describe the invention invention in terms of problem-and-solution.
 Describe the problem the invention solves, and then carefully describe the details of how the invention solves this problem.

+* **Non-Disclosure Agreement**.
+Attorneys generally do not sign non-disclosure agreements with their clients.
+They aren't necessary.
+Attorney ethics obligations required us to keep all client information confidential anyway.
+Inventors and founders should get all their employees and independent contractors to sign NDA's, especially before a patent application is filed.
+However, note that most Venture Capitalists with not sign an NDA with you.
+See, e.g., [Mark Suster](http://www.bothsidesofthetable.com/2009/07/26/on-ndas-and-confidentiality/), [Brad Feld](http://www.feld.com/archives/2006/02/why-most-vcs-dont-sign-ndas.html),

 *  **Novelty Search**.
 The patent attorney may or may not conduct a "novelty search."
 A novelty search is a search of the USPTO patent database (and potentially other databases) for prior art.

 *  **Filing**.
 The patent attorney will draft and file your patent application.
 Once filed, you can label your technology as "patent pending."